How your operation gets better, on purpose. Across both populations.

 What Improve means.

-Improve is the work of turning what hurts into what's better.
+Improve is the work of turning what hurts into what's better, across both populations.
 Not the work of running retros.
 Not the work of writing post-mortems.
-The work of finding friction, naming it, fixing it, and preventing it from coming back.
-As a routine, not as a heroics.
+The work of finding friction wherever it shows up (a team pattern, an AI drift, a handoff failure), naming it, drafting the fix, and preventing it from coming back.
+Routine, not heroics.

 Most CX teams find friction the hard way.
 A complaint pattern emerges.
 The team tells the lead.
 The lead tells engineering.
 Engineering says they'll look at it.
 Six weeks later, the pattern is still there.
 The team learns not to bother.
 The friction becomes the floor.

 That's the gap Improve names.
-The signal exists; the system to act on it doesn't.
+The signal exists on both sides; the system to act on it doesn't, and the system to connect them definitely doesn't.
 Operators see patterns; the org has no inbox for them.
-Improvement becomes a side project, not a core function.
+The AI creates patterns; nobody reads them against the team's escalation log.
+Improvement becomes a side project on one side and a vendor conversation on the other, instead of a core function.

 Haven's Improve module starts with the friction inbox.
-A named place for the team to log patterns.
-A weekly triage.
-A clear owner for each friction.
-A path from "this keeps happening" to "this doesn't anymore."
+A named place to log patterns the team sees and patterns the AI is creating.
+A weekly triage that drafts the intervention: a coaching note for the team, a prompt update for the AI, a process change for the handoff.
+A clear owner for each.
+A path from "this keeps happening" to "this doesn't anymore," wherever it was happening.

 The team learns to name patterns.
-The org learns to act on them.
+The AI's behavior gets read as a source of patterns, not a black box.
+The org learns to act on both.
 Improvement compounds because it's routine, not heroic.

 The progression.
 Four levels.

-Friction is folklore.
+Friction is folklore on the team.
+The AI's friction lives in a vendor dashboard nobody reads.
 The team knows the patterns; nobody writes them down.
-Fixes happen when a pattern blows up.
+The AI creates patterns; nobody triages them.
+Fixes happen when a pattern blows up on either side.
 Same fires, every quarter.

 - Friction is folklore

-Some patterns get logged.
+Some patterns get logged from the team.
+AI patterns still live elsewhere.
 The lead keeps a running list.
 Some get fixed.
 Engineering takes the obvious ones.
-The rest stay on the list, year after year.
+The AI's recontact patterns surface in vendor quarterly reviews.
+The two lists rarely meet.
+The rest stay on both lists, year after year.

-The friction inbox is named, triaged, and owned.
-Weekly triage.
+One friction inbox covering humans, AI, and the handoff.
+Triaged, owned, drafted.
+Weekly triage that drafts the intervention per friction type: coaching, prompt update, process change.
 Each friction has an owner and a fate.
-The team sees patterns turn into changes.
+The team sees patterns turn into changes wherever they originated.

-Patterns get caught before they're patterns.
-Detection is automated.
-The inbox is rarely full.
+Patterns get caught on either side before they're patterns.
+Drift detection runs on both populations.
+The inbox is rarely full because the standard catches it at the calibration line.
 The team's job becomes prevention, not reaction.
+The AI's prompts get tuned at the same cadence.

 - Inbox rarely full